ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/t-config-visitor.md

 uuid: e69b57f7-153a-4a95-9c1e-c07fe29dea2d
 ---

-# Configure SDK ID Service Options{#configure-sdk-id-service-options}
+# Configure SDK ID Service Options {#configure-sdk-id-service-options}

 You can configure the Experience Cloud ID service options on the Manage App Settings page while creating a new app or editing an existing app.